UDST/developer/docs/index.rst

-.. urbansim documentation master file, created by sphinx-quickstart on Thu May 22 12:13:43 2014.
+.. developer documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.